Hadisalman/AirSim-robustness/PythonClient/robustness/README.md

     ```

 #### Running
-- Open a Linux terminal and enter the following command:
+- Open a terminal and enter the following command:
     ```
     cd RobustnessNeighborhood/
     ./AirSimNH.sh -windowed
     ```

 - Running headless (with rendering of images enabled):
     ```
     DISPLAY= ./AirSimNH.sh